qtumproject/qtumcore-node/docs/services/web.md

 ```

 ## Configuring Web Service for HTTPS
-You can run the web service over https by editing your bitcore node config, setting https to true and adding httpsOptions:
+You can run the web service over https by editing your qtumcore node config, setting https to true and adding httpsOptions:

 ```json
 {